redhat-na-ssa/streamlit-on-openshift/README.md

 7. Click on the "Webhooks" link
 8. Click on the "Add webhook" button
 9. Paste the URL you copied from the OpenShift console into the "Payload URL" field
+10. Disable SSL Verification. `!IMPORTANT!` We are only doing this for the workshop.
+In a normal environment, you should always enable SSL verification.
-10. Set the "Content type" to "application/json"
+11. Set the "Content type" to "application/json"
-11. Click on the "Add webhook" button
+12. Click on the "Add webhook" button

 ## Links to resources used during this workshop
 - ![Streamlit](https://streamlit.io/)